marinebon/fk-iea/content/modals/marine_life/index.md

 in one graph:
 [9B-Ruzicka WQPP Presentation_ May 2019.pptx](https://drive.google.com/open?id=181OYdxt0sXZYVNqz41f6m9KZQMdS2Ex0)

-TODO: Tech note: Can use [Annotation & Shading](https://rstudio.github.io/dygraphs/gallery-annotations.html)
+TODO: Tech note: Can use [Annotation and Shading](https://rstudio.github.io/dygraphs/gallery-annotations.html)

 benthic community composition is changing. disease and bleaching are influential.